shapeintheglass/DanielleRandomizer/modinfo.md

 [*]Randomize station - Shuffles the connections between various parts of the station.
 [*]More guns - Adds more guns to the loot table.
 Some exotic variants use typhon organs as ammo.
 Make sure not to recycle the organs by mistake!
 [*]Make humans wander - Alters human AI so that their idle behavior is to wander rather than stand in place.
 Intended to be used with "typhon to humans" option to add some realism.
-[*](new in 0.31) Randomize emotions - Assigns a random facial expression to every line of dialog.
-Weirdly, most conversations still make sense no matter whether the NPC looks surprised, scared, happy, etc so it's hard to tell if this is actually working.
+[*] Randomize emotions - Assigns a random facial expression to every line of dialog.
+To be honest, I don't know how effective this option actually is.
-[*](new in 0.31) Randomize fabrication plan cost - Non-intelligently randomizes the materials requirement for every fab plan.
-Note that this can potentially create fab plans with 0 cost, although it is unlikely.
+[*] Randomize fabrication plan cost - Randomizes the materials requirement for every fab plan.
+As of v0.4, this is now done intelligently so that low-cost items still have a low cost.
-[*](new in 0.31) Microgravity in all maps - Turns every map that would normally be 1G into a 0G zone.
+[*] Microgravity in all maps - Turns every map that would normally be 1G into a 0G zone.
 Probably not playable.
 Not recommended for serious playthroughs.
-[*](new in 0.31) Gravity in GUTS and exterior - Adds gravity to the GUTS and Exterior.
+[*] Gravity in GUTS and exterior - Adds gravity to the GUTS and Exterior.
 If both this and "enable microgravity everywhere" are on, GUTS and Exterior will have gravity.
 Definitely not playable.
 For masochists only.
-[*](new in 0.31) Custom starting map (for testing purposes only) - A WIP feature that is a little broken but at least functions in terms of starting you in the given map.
+[*] Custom starting map (for testing purposes only) - A WIP feature that is a little broken but at least functions in terms of starting you in the given map.
 This literally just swaps the given map with the neuromod division.
 Saving may not work, and story triggers may not occur.
 Intended for testing purposes only.
-[*](new in 0.31) Game token overrides (for testing purposes only)- Specify initial starting values for any game tokens you wish (both level and global).
+[*] Game token overrides (for testing purposes only) - Specify initial starting values for any game tokens you wish (both level and global).
 If you don't know what game tokens are, you don't need this feature.
 Intended for testing purposes only.
+[*] [new in 0.4] Randomize recyclers/fabricators - Redistributes non-essential recyclers/fabricators across the station with a 50/50 ratio.
+May sound fun in theory, although may seem less fun if you fight your way to Morgan's office with full pockets only to find two fabricators.
+[*] [new in 0.4] Randomize breakable objects - If an object is breakable/repairable (ex. electrical junctions, recyclers, fabricators, etc), there is a 50% chance it is broken and will require repair to use.
+May sound fun in theory, although may seem less fun if you fight your way to Morgan's office with full pockets only to find two fabricators and they're now also broken.
+[*] [new in 0.4] Randomize hackable objects - If an object is hackable (ex. workstations), there is a 50% chance it is locked and will require hack to use.
+[*] [new in 0.4] Prey Souls guns - Adds 16 guns from Prey Souls to the item spawn pool.
+Some changes have been made during the porting process (removing the custom skins), and 5 weapons from the mod (psi cutter, laser rifle, unique laser rifle, gauss rifle, quantum shotgun) have not been ported.
+[*] [new in 0.4] Prey Souls turrets - Adds 3 turrets from the Prey Souls mod.
+Friendly robot randomization must been enabled for these to spawn in place of existing turrets.
 [/list]

 [size=4]Loot in Morgan's Apartment[/size]